 Step #3: Tap on getting started from the Reset this PC option.

 Step #4: In the same menu, you will see two options: Keep my files and Remove everything.
-You need to click on Keep my file options to save your computer files while removing apps and settings modifications.
+You need to click on the Keep my file options to save your computer files while removing apps and settings modifications.

 Step #5: It will display the list of apps that will be removed due to this option.
 If you want to install these apps later, you can take a photo of that page.
 Click on Next to proceed.